comp-journalism/UMD-J479V-J779V-Spring2016/FinalProject/teams.md

 - Dean Crasto and Teresa Lo
 - Soheil Ehsani and Tong Wu
 - Gavish Gulati and Emily Goldman
-- Shivika Hkare and Gio Insignares
+- Shivika khare and Gio Insignares
 - Daniel Trielli and Kathik Sankararaman